somewheresystems/surreal-engine/README.md

    ```
    docker-compose up
    ```

 ### Common Problems

 The backend uses a lot of memory (16GB+) so you'll need to ensure that Docker Desktop has enough allocated, as well as consider hacking CUDA support (maybe I'll work on this soon).

+When you first build and run the program, it can take up to 10 minutes for the backend to download the SDXL model and dependencies.
+However, these will be cached for each subsequent run.

 ## Contributing
 We welcome contributions to Surreal Engine!
 Here's how you can help: